TyraBOT/tyra/docs/additional/replit.md

- ✍ Guides | Setting up Strangebot for Replit!
+ ✍ Guides | Setting up Tyra for Replit!

 ### Intro

-Replit does not automatically update node to the latest version. **This is a problem as Strangebot runs on Discord.js V13
+Replit does not automatically update node to the latest version. **This is a problem as Tyra runs on Discord.js V13

 {% hint style="warning" %}
 Migration to V13 will take a while, But once it is done, it is done forever!